stfwi/engineers-decor/readme.md

 ***Note for coders/modders: Please take a look into the MC version branches to view/clone the source code.***

+***Note for players and packers***: I am retiring, so only major bugs (like crashes) may be fixed for only the currently implemented mod versions; No feature/porting requests will be worked on. (*The time for this hobby has unfortunately become too short, but it was a major fun factor.
+Cheer's Ladies & Guys, WilE*).

+---

 ![](documentation/engineers-decor-v113-brief.png)

 [Screenshots in the documentation readme here](documentation/readme.md)